Democratic Engagement Guide

 - Self-Care: Lastly, take time out for self-care when you need it.
 You can spend time with friends/family, do something special that you enjoy, or read a good book, for example.

 Pick the actions above that work best for you.
-Active citizenship is a process that unfolds differently for everyone, and volunteering for an organization is just as valuable as running for office.
+Democratic engagement is a process that unfolds differently for everyone, and volunteering for an organization is just as valuable as running for office.